Ahmad-Zaky/folio_okapi_local_environment/README.md

         ```bash
         folioup # utilize alias folioup
         ```

-9. After running your needed services, now you can run the script.
+9. After running your needed services, now you can run the script on the sample modules found in `modules.json`.

     ```bash
     folio start